Skip to main content

 }

-Note, that while generic T are mostly detected from arguments, there are not so obvious corner cases, when T does not depend from arguments:
+Note that while generic T is mostly detected from arguments, there are no such obvious corner cases when T does not depend on arguments:

 fun tupleLast<T>(self: tuple): T